anbrav0/anbrav0/README.md

 🔭 I’m currently working with the SUNLab @ FIU as a Senior Research Assistant for the ABCD Study!

-🌱 I’m currently _alot_ about R and RStudio at the graduate student level
+🌱 I’m currently learning _alot_ about R and RStudio at the graduate student level

 👯 I’m looking to collaborate on advanced statistical programming software with other members in the public health field

-💻 Ask me about Statistics/Public Health
+🧩 Ask me about Statistics/Public Health/ Health disparities

 📚 My interests include substance use disorders, reproducible data, and open sourced science